back-slash/usd_asset_viewer/README.md

 3) Windows: `python build_run.py` Linux: `python3 build_run.py`
 4) Allow build script to install all dependencies.
 This can take a long time due to building OpenUSD.
 5) Once building is complete USD Asset Viewer will open.
+6) Future runs can be done using step 3.

 ## Usage